apache/druid/docs/ingestion/input-sources.md

 ## Azure input source

-:::info
+:::info Required extension

-You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.
+To use the Azure input source, load the extension [`druid-azure-extensions`](../development/extensions-core/azure.md) in your `common.runtime.properties` file.
 :::

 The Azure input source (that uses the type `azureStorage`) reads objects directly from Azure Blob store or Azure Data Lake sources.
 You can specify objects as a list of file URI strings or prefixes.
-You can split the Azure input source for use with [Parallel task](./native-batch.md) indexing and each worker task reads one chunk of the split data.
+You can split the Azure input source for use with [parallel task](./native-batch.md) indexing and each worker task reads one chunk of the split data.

 The `azureStorage` input source is a new schema for Azure input sources that allows you to specify which storage account files should be ingested from.
 We recommend that you update any specs that use the old `azure` schema to use the new `azureStorage` schema.
 The new schema provides more functionality than the older `azure` schema.